shader-slang/slang/docs/user-guide/a1-04-interop.md

 - `spirv_asm` construct to define inline SPIRV assembly blocks.

 > #### Note
-> The language mechanisms described in this chapter is considered internal compiler features.
+> The language mechanisms described in this chapter are considered internal compiler features.
 > The compiler does not provide comprehensive checks around their uses.
 These mechanisms are also subject
 > to breaking changes in future releases.